eclipse-threadx/getting-started/Renesas/RX65N_Cloud_Kit/readme.md

     ![Renesas RX65N reset, USB and E1/E2Lite](media/renesas-rx65n.jpg)

+1. Remove the **EJ2** link from the board to enable the E2 Lite debugger.
+The link is located underneath the **USER SW** button.
+    > **Warning:** Failure to remove this link will result in being unable to flash the device.

 1. Connect the **WiFi module** to the **Cloud Option Board**

 1. Using the first Mini USB cable, connect the **USB Serial** on the Renesas RX65N to your computer.

 1. Using the second Mini USB cable, connect the **USB E2 Lite** on the Renesas RX65N to your computer.

 ### Flash the image